thirdweb-dev/react/docs/react.usesdk.md

 ThirdwebSDK \| undefined

- Create an instance of the Thirdweb SDK that uses the connected wallet to sign transactions, and the desiredChainId of the ThirdwebProvider context to determine the network to use.
+ Access the instance of the thirdweb SDK created by the ThirdwebProvider to call methods using the connected wallet on the desiredChainId.

 ## Example